CedarvilleTech/Intro-to-Git-and-Github/README.md

 1. In terminal type `git branch -d <branchname>` to delete the branch.

+## Ignore files in git:

+1. Create a file called `.gitignore` in the root directory.
+2. Add the files or directories you want to ignore in the `.gitignore` file.
+3. You can use wildcards like `*.txt` to ignore all `.txt` files.

 ## Undo changes in git:

 1. In terminal type `git reset` to unstage a file.